qdm12/ddns-updater/.devcontainer/README.md

 - Changes to the Docker image in [Dockerfile](Dockerfile)
 - Changes to VSCode **settings** and **extensions** in [devcontainer.json](devcontainer.json).
-- Change the entrypoint script by adding in [devcontainer.json](devcontainer.json) a bind mount to a shell script to `/root/.welcome.sh` to replace the [current welcome script](https://github.com/qdm12/godevcontainer/blob/master/shell/.welcome.sh).
+- Change the entrypoint script by adding a bind mount in [devcontainer.json](devcontainer.json) of a shell script to `/root/.welcome.sh` to replace the [current welcome script](https://github.com/qdm12/godevcontainer/blob/master/shell/.welcome.sh).
 For example:

     ```json
     // Welcome script